fuse-box/fuse-box-aurelia-seed/README.md

 # fuse-box-aurelia-seed

 ## Updates
+ * 4 July: updated to fusebox 2.2 + dependencies
- * 30 June: updated to 2.2-beta.25 and added lock file
+ * 30 June: updated to fusebox 2.2-beta.25 and added lock file

 ## How to install: